Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

 A stroke happens when blood can’t flow to the brain.
-A blood clot or bleeding in the brain is most often responsible.
-In the United States stroke is now more common in women than men.
-More than half of the 795,000 strokes that occur each year happen to women, and 60 percent of stroke deaths occur in women.
+A blood clot or bleeding in the brain is most often the cause.
+In the United States, stroke is now more common in women than men.
+More than half of the 795,000 strokes that occur each year happen to women.
+Nearly 60 percent of stroke deaths occur in women.

 The American Heart Association recently updated its guidelines for preventing strokes in women.
-Certain factors can boost the chances of having a stroke.
-While women have many of the same risk factors for stroke as men high blood pressure, smoking and diabetes they also have other risk factors to consider.
+Certain factors can boost a woman's risk for stroke.
+While women share many of the same risk factors for stroke as men — high blood pressure, smoking and diabetes — they also have other risk factors.